Atlantic Broadband Initiates Readiness Steps in Advance of Hurricane Dorian

 Atlantic Broadband also will temporarily suspend disconnect activity, including disconnects for non-payment, so that customers will have access to services before and during the storm.
 Payment extensions will also be offered to customers.

-“We know our customers rely on internet, TV and phone services for home and business and will do everything possible to keep services active and, in instances where outages occur, will work to restore services as soon as safely possible,” said Danny Jobe, Vice President of System Operations and Interim Southern Region Vice President and General Manager.
+“We know our customers rely on internet, TV and phone services for home and business and will do everything possible to keep services active and, in instances where outages occur, will work to restore services as soon as safely possible,” said Debbie Eblen, Vice President and General Manager of Atlantic Broadband’s South Carolina region.

 In anticipation of the storm impact, Atlantic Broadband has conducted inventory and equipment reviews, tested redundancy systems, readied standby power and backup generators, secured spare equipment and supplies, including test equipment and safety gear.